 By Emily Martin

-Responsible Tourism Cambodia – Park Hyatt Siem Reap
+Sustainable Tourism Cambodia – Park Hyatt Siem Reap

-The “Responsible Tourism Cambodia” blog series is concentrating on high-quality businesses who are dedicated to their social responsibility in Cambodia.
+The “Sustainable Tourism Cambodia” blog series is concentrating on high-quality businesses who are dedicated to their social responsibility in Cambodia.
 All of these businesses focus on responsible tourism and are supporters of Phare and our social mission.

 The Park Hyatt hotel chain is well known around the world for being a 5-star, luxury accommodation choice – but did you know they also have a huge emphasis on responsible tourism?

 The Park Hyatt Siem Reap opened its doors in August 2013.
 It is one of the newest properties in the town and was designed by American architect Bill Bensley.
 With an ‘art deco meet Khmer’ feel, it has the air of a wealthy estate and features art work by local Cambodian Artists.